KingImereda/JBC-Database-Project/README.md

 v.
 Verify Data Import : Run the syntax < Select * from dbo.CC_Data > to verify data has been imported correctly.
 In all 1,048,576 records with 23 columns were imported into table" CC_Data"

-B. DATA VALIDATION, CLEANING AND QUALITY CHECK.
+### DATA VALIDATION, CLEANING AND QUALITY CHECK.
-To ensure data integrity and Accuracy, the following data quality and validation are carried out
+To ensure data integrity and Accuracy, the following data quality and validation checke were carried out

-B1i.
-Check for  Missing Values:
+#### Check for  Missing Values:

 ```
 Select